natenka/pyneng-book-en/docs/source/book/25_db/sqlite3_execute.rst

-Выполнение команд SQL
+Executing SQL commands
 ----------------------

-Для выполнения команд SQL в модуле есть несколько методов:
+There are several methods for execution of SQL commands in module:

-* ``execute()`` - метод для выполнения одного выражения SQL
+* ``execute()`` - method for executing one SQL expression
-* ``executemany()`` - метод позволяет выполнить одно выражение SQL для последовательности параметров (или для итератора)
+* ``executemany()`` - method allows to execute one SQL expression for a sequence of parameters (or for iterator)
-* ``executescript()`` - метод позволяет выполнить несколько выражений SQL за один раз
+* ``executescript()`` - method allows to execute multiple SQL expressions at once

-Метод execute
+Method execute
 ^^^^^^^^^^^^^

-Метод execute позволяет выполнить одну команду SQL.
+Method execute() allows one SQL command to be executed.

-Сначала надо создать соединение и курсор:
+First, create connection and cursor:

 .. code:: python